awendland/bedsheets/README.md

 ##### Node

-To ensure that these packages can run across all targetted Node versions `@types/node` should be set to the oldest supported version.
+To ensure that these packages can run across all targeted Node versions `@types/node` should be set to the oldest supported version.

-Furthermore, CI should run against the latest version of Node and the oldest supported version (with the assumption that Node had no breaking changes in between).
+Furthermore, CI should run against this oldest supported version (with the assumption that Node had no breaking changes since).

 ##### Typescript